CyberGhidra/Cyber-Pills/comptia/security-plus/01-security-professional/Security-professional.md

-# Security Goals of Cybersecurity — CompTIA Security+
+# Security Goals of Cybersecurity

 ## 1. The Objectives of Information Security